-Supplementary assessments are valid only until December 31 of the year in which the assessor creates them.

-(7) Where the assessor creates a supplementary assessment under this section, the assessor must amend the assessment on the assessment roll that is being prepared by the assessor under subsection 10(1).
+- (b) ending December 31 of the year in which the assessor creates the supplementary assessment. - (7) Where the assessor creates a supplementary assessment under this section, the assessor must amend the assessment on the assessment roll that is being prepared by the assessor under subsection 10(1).